sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/rate_limits.md

 ## Internal rate limits

 Internal rate limits refer to self-imposed rate limits within Sourcegraph.
-While Sourcegraph adheres to external rate limits, sometimes more control is necessary, or pa code host might not have rate limit monitoring available or configured.
+While Sourcegraph adheres to external rate limits, sometimes more control is necessary, or a code host might not have rate limit monitoring available or configured.
 In these cases, internal rate limits can be configured.

 A [global default internal rate limit](../config/site_config.md#defaultRateLimit) can be configured in the [site configuration](../config/site_config.md).
 This limit applies to all code host connections that don't have a specific rate limit configured.